 You will be prompted for a file location for the key as well as for a passphrase to encrypt the key file.
 Be sure to enter a passphrase.
 Private key files without passphrases are a security hole, or maybe not...
 We'll discuss this as we complete this excercise.
-You can use a passphrase other than "san0g2k5" if you wish.
+You can use a passphrase other than what was given in class for the admin account if you wish.